vilemduha/blendercam/scripts/addons/docs/overview.rst

 Core Functions
 ==============
-The core function of the BlenderCAM addon is to take whatever object is in the viewport and generate toolpaths along that object according to a milling strategy set by the user.
+The core function of the Fabex addon is to take whatever object is in the viewport and generate toolpaths along that object according to a milling strategy set by the user.

 These operations can be exported alone, or combined into chains to be exported and run together.

 Extra Functions
 ===============
-Beyond simply creating toolpaths for existing objects, BlenderCAM can also create the objects (curves) and edit them through a number of operations.
+Beyond simply creating toolpaths for existing objects, Fabex can also create the objects (curves) and edit them through a number of operations.

 There are modules dedicated to creating reliefs, joinery, puzzle joinery and gears.